Housing

 Deposit

-The landlord will most probably ask you to pay a deposit, which is usually two months’ rent.
+The landlord will most likely ask you to pay a deposit, which is usually equal to two months’ rent.
 The maximum allowed deposit is six months’ rent.
-This deposit serves as a principal sum to cover any unpaid rent or damage to any items in the flat.
-If such a situation occurred, the landlord would have to calculate the damage and then deduct the sum from the deposit.
-However, the landlord must not use the deposit for any other purpose and they must give it back to you after the termination of the lease.
+This deposit serves as a security to cover any unpaid rent or damage to items in the flat.
+If such a situation occurs, the landlord must calculate the damage and deduct the corresponding amount from the deposit.
+However, the deposit cannot be used for any other purpose, and the landlord must return it to you after the lease terminates.

 Land Register